Is Your Nonprofit Subject to Tax?

 Of course, as with most tax standards, there are exceptions to UBI that nonprofits should know, such as:

-• Rental Income
+- Rental Income

-Income from renting out property is not considered UBI if the rental activity is related to the organization’s exempt purposes, assuming certain special provisions do not apply.
+Income from renting out property is not considered UBI if the rental activity is related to the organization’s exempt purposes, assuming certain special provisions do not apply. - Games of Chance or Gambling Income

-Income from legally conducted gaming activities is generally tax-free if the organization’s purpose is social or recreational.
+Income from legally conducted gaming activities is generally tax-free if the organization’s purpose is social or recreational. - Other Exceptions

 Additional exceptions can be found in the IRS Publication 598.